 Planning Your Visit

-Victorian summers are warm with maximum temperatures around 27°C. Winters are cold and crisp with the daily average around 13°C. October is the States wettest montha.
+Victorian summers are warm with maximum temperatures around 27°C. Winters are cold and crisp with the daily average around 13°C. October is the States wettest month.

 Book your accommodation well in advance if visiting an area during school holidays or a festival.
-Also book well in advance if heading anywhere along Victoria's coastline or Lakes Entrance for Christmas/summer holidays
+Book well in advance if heading anywhere along Victoria's coastline or Lakes Entrance for Christmas/summer holidays

 Even in summer pack a light jumper for the evenings, especially if you are inland or in the mountains.